-Metrics Description Notes/estimates Topic: ESRS E1 - Climate change E1-5 - Energy consumption Energy consumption is confirmed as one of the main items in the FS Italiane Group's environmental report and is monitored by means of an energy balance sheet in relation to both sources and end uses.
+Metrics Description Notes/estimates Topic: ESRS E1 - Climate change Climate change mitigation E1-5 Energy consumption Energy consumption is confirmed as one of the main items in the FS Italiane Group's environmental report and is monitored by means of an energy balance sheet in relation to both sources and end uses.
 In view of the geographical area from which electricity is withdrawn, the composition of the local energy mix is also considered.
 Energy consumption is overall inferred from readings, and therefore from actual consumption values.
-Nonetheless, if it is not possible to take the measurement on some months (e.g., the last two months of the year), it is planned to adopt the best possible estimate of the figure that can be quantified on the basis of the available time series.
-For the companies IESB, FSI Saudi for Land Transport, Obuzz Mobility Service BV and Rom Rail Transport Srl, energy consumption (electricity and natural gas) was quantified as a proxy through the use of the number of company employees and benchmarks of energy consumption per person in the office environment (source: Assoimmobiliare).
-E1-6 - Gross GHG emissions Scopes 1, 2, 3 and Total GHG emissions The FS Group's emission profile, in terms of carbon dioxide equivalent, is reported on an annual basis and includes the impacts broken down into direct and indirect emissions along the entire value chain.
+Nonetheless, if it is not possible to take the measurement on some months (e.g., the last two months of the year), it is planned to adopt the best possible estimate of the figure that can be quanti- fied on the basis of the available time series.
+For the companies IESB, FSI Saudi for Land Transport, Qbuzz Mobility Service BV and Rom Rail Transport Srl, energy consumption (electricity and natural gas) was quan- tified as a proxy through the use of the number of company employees and benchmarks of energy consumption per person in the office environment (source: Assoimmobiliare).
+E1-6 Gross GHG emissions Scopes 1, 2, 3 and Total GHG emissions The FS Group's emission profile, in terms of carbon dioxide equivalent, is reported on an annual basis and includes the impacts broken down into direct and indirect emissions along the entire value chain.
 Gross GHG emission values are calculated from activity data (e.g., consumption of materials and energy sources, waste generation, land use, etc.), which are multiplied by specific emission factors shown in the table on "Emission factors for calculating greenhouse gas (GHG) emissions."
 It is understood that the estimation criteria applied to activity data are reflected in the corresponding emissions.
-All emissions obtained are expressed in tons of CO 2 equivalent.
-Topic: ESRS E2- Pollution of air, wa Pollution, substances of concern are Pollution of soil is related to accidental events related to hydrocarbon spills.
+All emis- sions obtained are expressed in tons of CO 2 equivalent.
+Topic: ESRS E2- - Pollution of air, water and soil Pollution, subst ances of concern and of very high concern E2-4 Pollution of soil Pollution of soil is related to accidental events related to hydrocarbon spills.
 The standard EN 590 was considered, which establishes technical specifications for the sale of automotive diesel fuel in Europe and the maximum PAH content.
-Conservatively, the maximum limit value was taken into account for the pollutant calculation.
+Conserva- tively, the maximum limit value was taken into account for the pollutant calculation.
 The same conservative emission parameter is taken into account in the case of hydraulic oil spills.
-Data for individual events that occurred are aggregated at the Group level by type of substance.
-The degree of uncertainty depends on the accuracy of the information possessed or acquired regarding the type of products and quantities involved (initial volume, final volume and volume recovered, availability of records,
+Data for individual events that occurred are aggre- gated at the Group level by type of substance.
+The degree of uncertainty depends on the accuracy of the information possessed or acquired regarding the type of products and quantities involved (initial volume, final volume and volume recovered, availability of records, data sheets, etc.).
+This uncertainty propagates through the calculation of the spil- led volume, generating an estimated range that reflects the possible variability of the measured data.
+The uncertainty is mean.